-Before we dive into grocery shopping, less erase the mindset that you’re a “starving” artist.
+Before we dive into grocery shopping, lets erase the mindset that you’re a “starving” artist.
 Both literally and figuratively this idea doesn’t serve you.
 If that’s the mentality then you’re living in a place of lack and that’s not going to support a vibrant life.
 So think about ways you can support yourself and create an “abundant” life.
 That doesn’t require excessive resources but it might take some rethinking of the way you’re using what’s available to you.

 Depending on where you’re dancing and living your situation with wages is going to vary.
 From an overall budgeting standpoint it’s important to look at what you’re paying for rent, what your fixed expenses are each month, how much you’re saving and then how much you’d like to spend on groceries.